wmo-im/wis2box-training/README.md

 ## Environment

-The folder 'environment' provides documentation and materials used to run the local setup.
+The 'environment' directory provides documentation and materials used to run the local setup.

 The wis2box-training is designed to be run on a local network containing all data, images and configurations.